Diana El Jeiroudi: Education and personal life

-Film Career
+Film career

-As Filmmaker
+As Filmmaker and Mentor

 El Jeiroudi’s first film as film director was ‘’The Pot’’ (2005), a short experimental documentary film that premiered in the prestigious Yamagata International Documentary Film Festival in Japan and then, screened in more than 60 countries, and received high critical acclaim.

-Her second film was entitled ‘’Dolls, A Woman from Damascus’’ (2007), was premiered in IDFA and screened in Visions du Réel, Montpellier Cinemed Festival, Copenhagen International Documentary Festival and others in more than 40 countries worldwide.
+Her second film was entitled ‘’Dolls, A Woman from Damascus’’ (2007), was premiered in IDFA's mid-length film competition and screened in Visions du Réel, Montpellier Cinemed Festival, Copenhagen International Documentary Festival and others in more than 40 countries worldwide.

-In 2017 it was made public that she made a third documentary, co-directed with her long-term collaborator, Syrian photographer and activist Guevara Namer, in 2012.
+In 2017 it was made public that she made a third film, co-directed with her long-term collaborator, Syrian photographer and activist Guevara Namer, in 2012.
 The short film, entitled ‘’Morning Fears, Night Chants’’ was premiered in IDFA in 2012 with a crew list made entirely of alias names, and told the story of a young Syrian female singer-songwriter living under danger of prosecution in Damascus.

 Her 2021 three-hours long documentary film ‘’Republic of Silence’’ was part of the Official Selection of the Venice Film Festival and at the International Competition of Dok Leipzig 2021 where it received an Honourable Mention and the Goethe Institute Best German Film Prize.
 Film critic James Mottram wrote “There are personal films and then there is Republic of Silence”, while Nick Cunningham wrote “there is something masterly about Diana El Jeiroudi’s Republic of Silence, whether regarded as a paean to love and unity, or a chronicle of the Syrian conflict as experienced both from within and from without – as an exile living in Europe.
 It is a film that registers the passing of time among friends and family (and within a working and personal partnership), in which the camera reveals, observes, records and intrudes in equal measure, all the time infusing the senses with a seriousness born of purpose and an accompanying measure of melancholy.
 It is part odyssey and part cinematic stream of consciousness, but presented with both control and an abundance of tenderness.”
 Swiss festival director and film critic Jean Perret wrote about El Jeiroudi's Republic of Silence as a film that "opens a rare path in contemporary cinematic art" and considered it "a song of political and poetic resistance with dissonant melodies.
 A song of hope through images that are disjointed and reunited in a fascinating cinematic gesture”.
 While film critic Silvia Hallensleben wrote in the German magazine epd Film that "The filmmaker's great art is in the cinematic fusion of diverse elements together without taking away their stubbornness, leaving the result open in many directions" and gave the film a 5 stars rating.
+In Italy, critic Emanuele Di Nicola wrote that This film is "literally worth a life, or rather several lives", and he added “In Republic of Silence the regime has already lost, defeated by an eye that continues to roll."